drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 You may have noticed that I have enabled [the theme debug of Drupal](https://www.drupal.org/docs/7/theming/overriding-themable-output/working-with-template-suggestions) in order to show which template is used to render my `marquee` component.

-Now let's say that we want to create some preprocess callbacks:
+Now let's say that we want to create some `preprocess` callbacks:

 * In the custom module: `mymodule_preprocess_marquee(&$variables, $hook)`
 * In the theme: `seven_preprocess_marquee(&$variables, $hook)`

-Once you flush the cache, the Drupal theme registry will detect those callbacks and add them in the proper phase callbacks stack, in this case, the preprocess phase.
+Once you flush the cache, Drupal will detect those callbacks and add them in the theme registry, in the proper phase callbacks stack, in this case, the `preprocess` phase.

 Now, there's a kind of secret feature, not really a secret, but rather an undocumented feature.